5s Methodology in Project Management

 - Provides a clean and safe work environment.

 - Increases floor space

 - Increases employee morale

-Just like Kaizen or Lean, the 5s methodology was developed in Japan with the focus on increasing the profit with reducing waste and cost by organizing the work environment.5s Methodology is a foundation of kaizen, which refers to activities that continuously improve all functions and involve all employees in an organization.
+Just like the Kaizen Methodology or Lean, the 5s methodology was developed in Japan with the focus on increasing the profit with reducing waste and cost by organizing the work environment.5s Methodology is a foundation of kaizen, which refers to activities that continuously improve all functions and involve all employees in an organization.
 5s is one of the most cost-effective lean techniques which is applicable in all sectors.
 Work can be done efficiently and safely, problems can be solved quickly by the help of this tool.
 If the 5s Methodology is implemented correctly, it helps project managers and project teams save time, budget and effort.
 The main benefit of the 5s methodology is its simplicity.
-It does not require difficult system and analysis.
+It does not require a difficult system and analysis.
 Almost all type of organizations across all the industries may have the benefits of using the 5s methodology.
-Principles of the 5s is applicable to the companies ranging from small offices to international companies.
+Principles of the 5s are applicable to companies ranging from small offices to international companies.